Binidu01/dbini/README.md

 * 🌐 REST API & WebSocket support for any language
 * 📦 Self-contained Python package
 * ⚡ Works in Python 3.9+
+* 📊 CRUD operations for collections and documents
+* 🖼️ File storage and retrieval
+* ⚡ Real-time WebSocket updates for WAL events
+* 🔍 Query with filters and limits

 ---